 the coming holidays.
-O the second of NO NO YES The "Chemical Safety Act" requires students to wear covered / encased leather shoes in Science labs, TAS classrooms and Art classrooms.
-Several high schools have recently been inspected by 'Work cover' and were served notices that ballet-style shoes, Mary Jane shoes, joggers and non-leather upper shoes worn by many female students do NOT meet the requirements of a "covered shoe".
-Principals have been instructed that students MUST meet the requirements of the OH&S and "Chemical Safety" Legislation Sports shoes may only be worn in PDHPE classes To satisfy this legislation students cannot wear any of the shoes listed on the left side of this page.
+NO YES The "Chemical Safety Act" requires students to wear covered / encased leather shoes in Science labs, TAS classrooms and Art classrooms.
+Several high schools have recently been inspected by 'Work cover' and were served notices that balletstyle shoes, Mary Jane shoes, joggers and non-leather upper shoes worn by many female students do NOT meet the requirements of a "covered shoe".
+Principals have been instructed that students MUST meet the requirements of the OH&S and "Chemical Safety" Legislation THE STATE OF THE S Sports shoes may only be worn in PDHPE classes To satisfy this legislation students cannot wear any of the shoes listed on the left side of this page.
 The top of the foot must be enclosed in a leather upper.
 If purchasing shoes in the coming months, please ensure that only 'approved' shoes are purchased.
-Non-compliance will mean that your daughter may be excluded from practical lessons THE STATE OF THE PARTY OF THE P
+Non-compliance will mean that your daughter may be excluded from practical lessons THE PARTY OF THE P